 OVERNIGHT BACKCOUNTRY CAMPING

 No at large camping is permitted in the park.
-Camping without a fee, guide or permit is allowed only in the Cottonwood Campground.
+Camping is allowed only in the desginated campgrounds.

 HORSEBACK TOURS USING PRIVATE LIVESTOCK